 All events are held at Malvern Books, 613 West 29th Street, Austin, TX 78705.

-Join us for an evening with writers Eric Shonkwiler, Ray Shea, and special guests.
+Join us for an evening with poets Timothy Donnelly and Cecily Parks.

 The Finnegans Wake Reading Group of Austin is a monthly get-together to dive into the depths of James Joyce’s greatest, weirdest, and most notorious masterpiece.